scipy/scipy/doc/source/dev/contributor/quickstart_gitpod.rst

 =======================================================

 This quickstart guide covers:

 * using GitPod for your SciPy development environment
 * creating a personal fork of the SciPy repository on GitHub
 * a quick tour of Gitpod and VSCode
-* building and updating the SciPy documentation in gitpod
+* working on the SciPy documentation in SciPy
-* using Gitpod and git to make contributions to SciPy

 Gitpod
 -------